-The key points to consider when making an office accident claim
+The most important things to remember when claiming compensation for an office accident

 Get the best legal team on your side

 - Over 1,000 years of combined legal expertise

 - We’ll get you more compensation than anyone else